Disclaimer: I still don't own Harry Potter, obviously.

 Ollivander's head hit the wall as Voldemort flung him across the room.
 His entire body was wracked with pain and he couldn't concentrate on anything else.
 He was fearful both for his life and at the pleasure that he knew Voldemort was having at his expense.

 Harry and Hermione both screamed in ecstasy as Harry emptied himself into her while Hermione was riding one of the most intense climaxes she had ever had.
 This intense, borderline angry sex had turned out better than either of them had hoped for.

 Voldemort screamed in frustration while Ollivander screamed in pain and fear.
 Ollivander was sure that he was going to either be killed or driven insane by the Dark Lord.
-Voldemort knew that he couldn't kill the wandmaker yet; he was much too valuable.
+Voldemort knew that he couldn't kill the wandmaker yet.
+The man was much too valuable to meet his demise now.
 This hadn't turned out nearly as well as he had hoped.

 "That was amazing Harry!
 I got so turned on listening to you.
 I have to admit that I like your dark side.
 If I thought we'd be able to last, I'd suggest we always take a few days in between sex.
 It makes it much more intense and sensual!
 We've definitely got to do that again though."

 "That was...disappointing.
 I got too carried away with it.
 I admit that my frustration got to me.
 I don't much care for your defiance Ollivander.
 You're either determined to resist me or you really don't know.
 If I thought I could do it again, I'd wait a few more days before torturing you again and finding out how brave you really are.
 It is something that I'll have to experiment with more however."